sdemchenko/kyiv-table-tennis/schedule_en.md

 * 03:00 pm.
 "Pulse". 🏆 A 0-100 non-ranking tournament.
 * 04:00 pm - 06:00 pm.
 "Pechersk".
 A ladder competition.
 * 06:00 pm - 09:00 pm.
 "Orion".
 A ladder competition.
+* 06:30 pm - 10:00 pm.
+"KUTT".
+A ladder competition.
+  * November 2: the ladder competition will be from 1:00 pm to 5:00 pm.
 * 07:00 pm - 10:30 pm.
 "Volia".
 A ladder competition.
 * 07:15 pm - 11:00 pm.
 "Raketka".
 Games in a group (the Wednesday+Saturday group).